aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 ## Static Arrays

-When the dimension of an array is known beforehand and it will not change over time, static arrays become incredibly powerful as the allow the compiler to perform advanced optimisations.
+When the dimension of an array is known beforehand and it will not change over time, static arrays become incredibly powerful as they enable the compiler to perform advanced optimisations.

-They are particularly useful when you need to perform summations of the members of the array.
+They are particularly useful when you need to perform summations of the members of an array.

 ```julia
 using StaticArrays